 Maybe there aren’t any such things such as good friends or bad friends – maybe there are just friends, people who stand by you when you’re hurt and who help you feel not so lonely.
 Maybe they’re always being worth scared for and living for.
 Maybe worth dying for too, if that’s what has to be.
 No good friends.
 No bad friends.
 Only people you want, need to be with; people who build their houses in your heart.

 This quote resonates with the true ideology of what friendship means.
-Stephen King’s thought on friendship shows that friends aren’t good or bad.
+Stephen King states that friends are not good or bad.
 Friends are people who are there for each other.
-The losers club exhibited true friendship by being there for each other.
-The sacrifice made by Eddie and others injured led them to defeat ‘It.’
+The Losers Club exhibited true friendship by being there for each other.
+The sacrifice made by Eddie and the others injured led them to defeat IT.

 Revenge